hucker/pathlib2/AI_CONTEXT.md

 ### 4. General Style
 - All public and private functions/methods must have a docstring, even if brief.
-- Follow PEP 8 for code formatting, except where overridden by these rules.
+- Use ruff for formatting with autofix.
 - Use descriptive parameter and variable names.

 ### 5. Example Function Template